Felony Defense

 Robbery – N.J.S.A.
 2C:15-1

 Robbery is treated as a violent crime in New Jersey, carrying severe penalties.
 Under N.J.S.A.
 2C:15-1, robbery occurs when someone uses force, inflicts injury, makes threats, or commits another serious crime during a theft—or while fleeing the scene.
+Degrees of Robbery:- Second-Degree Robbery: Up to 10 years in state prison.

 - First-Degree Robbery: Up to 20 years if the offender uses a deadly weapon, causes serious injury, or attempts to kill.